 Non-waived tests are defined as either moderate or high complexity.
 Unique educational and professional experience are required to perform non-waived tests.
-CLIA and the Food and Drug Administration (FDA) determines the complexity of the test, using specific criteria.
-Healthcare facilities that perform non-waived tests must obtain a CLIA certificate and abide by CLIA regulations.
+CLIA and the Food and Drug Administration (FDA) determine the complexity of the test, using specific criteria.1 Health care facilities that perform non-waived tests must obtain a CLIA certificate and abide by CLIA regulations.
 In addition, the facility must be inspected periodically and provide proof that they comply with the CLIA quality requirements.
-All Laboratory Developed Tests (LDT), and non-FDA approved tests are classified as high complexity tests and CLIA requirements are more rigorous for these kinds of tests.
+All laboratory developed tests and non-FDA approved tests are classified as high complexity tests, and CLIA requirements are more rigorous for these kinds of tests.1